 I picked this book up whilst I was in the middle of a reading slump and felt like I needed something that was hard-hitting to get me out of my slump.
 This book was just that.

-School shootings are a thing that we see all too much in our day to day lives.
+School shootings are a thing that we see all too much of in our day-to-day lives.
 I never want to know what it is like to be a victim or a survivor of a school shooting.
 This book certainly gives you an idea about what it is like.
 It shows that a school shooting doesn’t just affect the survivors but also their parents and the town.
 It’s about how trauma can still affect people years down the line.
 It’s about how trauma has the ability to bind people together.
 Most importantly it’s about how the truth isn’t always as it seems.

 The format of this book worked excellently.
 The whole book is formatted as a letter from Leanne.
 It also contains letters from other survivors of the shooting and character studies about the victims.